naijadeveloper/redux-toolkit-study/README.md

-## Learning Redux and Redux toolkit
+## Learning Redux and Redux toolkit and Redux toolkit query